 Ryan Burns joined the department from University of Washington via Temple University.
 He researches the social, political, and economic implications of spatial technologies, within urban contexts.
 Beginning from the standpoint of a 'public scholar,' he contributes social insights into how inequalities and political negotiations factor into big data, digital humanitarianism, smart cities, and open data.
 Combining expertise in scripting, data analytics, and urban and social theory, his teaching orients around Urban GIS, web mapping, critical perspectives on spatial technology, and human geography.

-Conny Davidsen’s research focuses on the political process behind changing environmental policies, especially from a political ecology perspective.
-This involves a wide range of issues from the international policy discourse on conservation and sustainable resource management to the local organization of resource use in communities, including aboriginal tenure rights.
+Conny Davidsen’s research focuses on the political process and governance behind changing environmental policies, especially from a political ecology perspective.
+This involves international policy discourses on forests, climate, energy, and carbon, as well as sustainable resource management and local extraction conflicts, including indigenous tenure rights.
 Her regional focus is on Latin America and Western Canada, with other involvement in Nepal, Bangladesh, Nunavut, Kenya, and Mongolia.

 Brent Else's research primarily focuses on carbon cycling in the changing Arctic marine environment.
 He is interested in how gases — particularly CO2 — are transferred between the atmosphere and the Arctic Ocean.
 Brent is also interested in the biological, chemical, and physical processes that control gas exchange.
 The motivation for his research lies in understanding the role that the Arctic Ocean plays in absorbing CO2 (and hence impacting climate change), and in the consequences of CO2 absorption for ocean acidification.
 His areas of expertise include chemical oceanography, micrometeorology, sea ice biogeochemistry and thermodynamics, and remote sensing.

 Andrea Freeman, our current Department Head, is a geoarchaeologist, who primarily researches the dynamic among past societies and landscapes.
 She is particularly focused on river valleys and their potential to attract human groups and preserve record of their presence.
 Andrea’s current research involves sediment storage along tributaries of the South Saskatchewan in southern Alberta, and she has been involved in examining the potential of late glacial landscapes to draw early human groups into Alberta.